DotBots/PyDotBot/doc/rest.md

 }
 ```

-For the DotBot application type, only left_y and right_y values are useful,
+To control the DotBot motors, only left_y and right_y values are useful,
 left_x and right_x being ignored by the firmware running on the DotBots.

 ```{admonition} Note 1